I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemdmparam.md

 ## Members

 `cbBufSize`

 On input, contains the caller-supplied size of memory space pointed to by <b>pOEMDMOut</b>.
 (Not valid if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_SIZE.)

 On output, contains the method-supplied size of the current version of the private DEVMODEW section.
 (Only used if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_SIZE.)

 `cbSize`

 Contains the size of the OEMDMPARAM structure.
 Supplied by the Unidrv or Pscript5 driver.

 `hModule`

 Handle to the user interface plug-in module.
 Supplied by the Unidrv or Pscript5 driver.

 `hPrinter`

 Handle to the printer device.
 Supplied by the Unidrv or Pscript5 driver.

 `pdriverobj`

 `pOEMDMIn`

 Pointer to a set of private DEVMODEW members.
 Supplied by the Unidrv or Pscript5 driver.
 (Valid if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_CONVERT or OEMDM_MERGE.)

 `pOEMDMOut`

 Pointer to memory allocated to receive modified private DEVMODEW contents.
 Supplied by the Unidrv or Pscript5 driver.
 (Valid if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_DEFAULT, OEMDM_CONVERT or OEMDM_MERGE.)

 `pPublicDMIn`

 Pointer to the printer device's public DEVMODEW structure.
 Supplied by the Unidrv or Pscript5 driver.
 (Valid if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_DEFAULT, OEMDM_CONVERT, or OEMDM_MERGE.)

 `pPublicDMOut`

 Pointer to a location to receive public DEVMODEW structure contents.
 Supplied by the Unidrv or Pscript5 driver.
 (Valid if the <b>DevMode</b> method's <i>dwMode</i> value is OEMDM_CONVERT or OEMDM_MERGE.)

 ## Remarks
-        For more information about the use of OEMDMPARAM structure members, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554167">IPrintOemUI::DevMode</a> method.</p>
+For more information about the use of OEMDMPARAM structure members, see the description of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554167">IPrintOemUI::DevMode</a> method.

 ## Requirements
 | &nbsp; | &nbsp; |